 This task management metaphor is a closer fit to the way that many staff work, and may prove to be a valuable alternative to the traditional workflow models.

-This is still a fairly new idea in the industry, although a few vendors have already started delivering task management features within their CMS products.
+This is still an unfamiliar approach in the industry, although a few vendors have already started delivering task management features within their solutions.